 - 22.1) An interscholastic scrimmage is defined as a contest in sports in which the rules of the sport are not followed in all respects.
-With the exception of golf, the length of the scrimmage is limited to a maximum of three hours per squad or individual per day for grades 9-12, and two hours per squad or individual per day for grades 7-8. - 22.2) A scrimmage may involve any number of teams from various schools.
-A scrimmage does not count in the won/lost record for any school involved in the scrimmage.

-- 22.3) No admission of money, materials or supplies may be charged for a scrimmage.
-Voluntary donations of supplies or money may be accepted at a scrimmage but cannot be required for admission. - 22.4) This regulation prohibits two or more school teams from practicing together unless it is a scrimmage. - 22.5) A scrimmage must be considered the same for all schools involved.
+In all sports with the exception of golf, the length of the scrimmage is limited to a maximum of three hours per squad or individual per day for grades 9-12, and two hours per squad or individual per day for grades 7-8. - 22.2) A scrimmage may involve any number of teams from various schools.
+A scrimmage does not count in the won/lost record for any school involved in the scrimmage. - 22.3) No admission of money, materials or supplies may be charged for a scrimmage.
+Voluntary donations of supplies or money may be accepted at a scrimmage but cannot be required for admission. - 22.4) This regulation prohibits two or more school teams from practicing together unless it is a scrimmage or unless both schools have the same board-approved coach. - 22.5) A scrimmage must be considered the same for all schools involved.